 And try to worry about the mess later.

 Start getting the kids in the kitchen as early as possible.
 As soon as they can hold a spoon they will have great fun mixing!
 My eldest really enjoys baking, my youngest is less interested but is still happy to do some mixing and rolling.
-Here is a post with some ideas for cooking with young children.
-And the pictures below are from when we made some Energy Balls.

 Both my kids have music therapy sessions which has been great for their speech and communication development.
 We have a music bag set up at home with lots of instruments and nursery rhyme cards.
 Having the bag set up and in the cupboard gives me something I can pull out once or twice a week and it’s an activity the kids really love.